Academic Editor:Junichiro Sageshima, University of California Davis Health

 4.Analyze possible explanatory factors.

 Permission to carry out the study was granted by the Regional Ethical Review Board of southern Sweden (D-nr.
 2014-124).
-All participants gave their written informed consent and the information they provided was kept confidential and stored by the researchers in accordance with the Swedish personal data act; PuL-[1998:204] (27).Table 1.
+All participants gave their written informed consent and the information they provided was kept confidential and stored by the researchers in accordance with the Swedish personal data act; PuL-1998:20427.Table 1.
+The hypothesis tested regarding pain, psychological general well-being, and self-efficacy.

 |Statistical analysis||Null hypothesis|